DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-17 Meeting Notes.md

 The asset for the bookmark / ribbon thing is still being worked on, so that may look different in the near-future.

 ### Updated Set-Dressing
+The environmental artists have sent some props for set-dressing and the LDs have set-dressed some of their levels.

+## Goals for v0.12.0:

+### More Narrative Stuff
+Hopefully, all progression-based goals in the game are fully implemented, meaning the game can be fully completed from start to finish.

+Dialogue should also be more complete by then.

+More question stuff as well.

+### Level Design